Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 💼 A query letter is effectively a business email, so keep it as clean and professional as possible.

 Similar formatting rules apply to the first few chapters of your manuscript, which authors are often asked to send alongside the letter.
-To ensure it looks professional and ready to impress, download our free template below:
+Use the template in our downloadable query kit to ensure your letter looks professional and ready to impress (see the top of this post).

 8. Hire a professional editor for a query letter review